openmovementproject/openmovement/Docs/omgui/index.md

 | Moderate      |4.0 < and < 6.99|
 | Vigorous      |7.0 <

-> 1 MET = 3.5 ml O2 Kg.min-1 which is the equivalent of 58.2W/m2 or the rate of energy produced per unit surface area of an average person seated at rest.
+> 1 MET = 3.5 ml O2 . kg^-1 . min ^-1 which is the equivalent of 58.2 W/m^2 or the rate of energy produced per unit surface area of an average person seated at rest.

-To provide utility of converting accelerometry data into METS for specific population groups and for specific mounting sites of the sensor, the following interface is provided.
+To provide utility of converting accelerometry data into METS for specific population groups and for specific mounting sites of the sensor, the following interface is provided:

 ![cut-points calculator window](./img/cutpoints_dialogue.jpg "cut-points calculator window")

-This algorithm is based on that proposed in [1], which takes an abs(SVM-1) values at 80Hz summed over 60 seconds.
+This algorithm is based on that proposed in [2], which takes an abs(SVM-1) values at 80Hz summed over 60 seconds.
 Our implementation compares the mean SVM over 60 seconds against 'cut points' which divide the results into time spent in activity levels: sedentary (< 1.5 METS), light (>= 1.5 METS, < 4
 METS), moderate (>= 4 METS, < 7 METS), and vigorous (>=7 METS).
 The results are summed over user-defined multiples of the 1-minute epoch.

 ##Wear Time Validation (WTV)